 I figured you never really know what will work best until you try something, so didn’t shop around too much, and instead looked for something that would work for me.
 Basically, all I wanted was something very light, with limited moving parts that could break, and with versatile pot holding arms that can be used with odd shaped cookware.

 The last point is based on the fact that I still use my old Australian Army steel kidney cup to cook.
 The reason I’ve kept using this, even in spite of its weight, is that they are absolutely unbreakable, have a folding handle, are easy to clean, and best of all can be used on either a stove or the fire.

-I also wanted to avoid one with a self-ignition given these invariable break, add extra weight, and every bushwalker should have matches on them in case they need to light a fire for warmth.
+I also wanted to avoid one with a self-ignition given these invariably break, add extra weight, and every bushwalker carries matches anyway, just in case a fire needs to be lit in an emergency.

 Most people I know seem to use the MSR Pocket Rocket, which seems a good stove, but its arms do not work well with my pot, and make the risk of food toppling off very high.